David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

 ### This 'README' is more of a collation of various notes from my Logseq files that I write during breaks from testing, whilst the project is WIP.
 Therefore don't expect too much coherence or fancy writing, i'll do that once its finished.

 - If you're really bored you can also read my first blog (whilst my website is WIP) [here](https://github.com/David-Barnes-Data-Imaginations/blog.github.io/blob/main/_posts/2025-08-10-titles.md).
-- You can also see the project structure [here](https://github.com/David-Barnes-Data-Imaginations/Persona-Forge-Psychology/blob/e2b_revert/directory_structure.md)

 ---
 **For Clinicians / Non-Techies**:
 - I present the core 'Psychology principles' involved first, to spare the pain of technical jargon.
 I cover _some_ technical aspects related to 'Knowledge Graphs', but graph syntax is closer to 'Structured English' than it is to a 'Coding Language'.
 - The concept was developed from a [project](https://github.com/David-Barnes-Data-Imaginations/SentimentSuite) that was intended to be a 'light demo' for a friend, using 'Russells Cicumplex' and 'utterances' to evaluate therapy session transcripts (Carl & Gloria etc.)
 ---
 **For 'Techies' or those learning to build 'Advanced Agentic Systems'**:
-- The code from my 'Agent Runner' 🏃 [smolagents 'Test & Trace' Dev-Environment](https://github.com/David-Barnes-Data-Imaginations/llm_data_scientist) is currently placed in this repo, with the [SentimentSuite](https://github.com/David-Barnes-Data-Imaginations/SentimentSuite) added in.
-- The 'Agent Runner'🏃 can be tailoured to practically any task, using adaptations to the 'Prompt Templates and 'Tools', leveraging core 'Hugging Face - Spaces', MCP (I removed as it was out of scope), custom trained LLM or a 'Founder Model' backend.
 - At the very bottom is the 'Safety & Ethics' section, outlining how to run experiments with the incredibly powerful 'Smolagents' library, in a safe dev environment.
 This also contains advice on _how to learn_ 'SmolAgents' most powerful 'CodeAgent' functionality.
 - Whilst this project has a specific goal / subject, the architecture has intentionally been built to be flexible enough so that it can be easily transferrable to other domains.
 These might include: Housing, Information Security or general business / government organizations.